stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-Finally we change the fragment shader to also sample the height-map image:
+The fragment shader is also modified to sample the height-map for each generated vertex:

 ```glsl
 #version 450